juglab/PlatyMatch/README.md

 	- Specify the anisotropy factor (`Moving Image Anisotropy (Z)` and `Fixed Image Anisotropy (Z)`) (i.e. the ratio of the size of the z pixel with respect to the x or y pixel.
 This factor is typically more than 1.0 because the z dimension is often undersampled)
 	- Load the transform which was calculated in the previous steps
 	- If you simply wish to export a transformed version of the moving image, click on `Export Transformed Image`
-	- Additionallly, one could quantify metrics such as average registration error evaluated on a few keypoints.
+	- Additionally, one could quantify metrics such as average registration error evaluated on a few keypoints.
 To do so, tick the `csv` checkbox, if keypoints and detections are available as a csv file.
 Then load the keypoints for the moving image (`Moving Kepoints`) and the fixed image (`Fixed Keypoints`)
 	- Also, upload the detections calculated in the previous steps (`Detect Nuclei`)  by uploading the `Moving Detections` and the `Fixed Detections`
 	- Click on the `Run` push button
 	- The text fields such as `Matching Accuracy`(0 to 1, with 1 being the best) and `Average Registration Error` (the lower the better) should become populated once the results are available